Retail staff training for 2023: the ultimate guide

 Make sure you fully understand the true cost for each tool.
 Try to sum up how much it will cost for your team of X people to use the tool for X projects for X time period – you need to find a way to create a like for like comparison.

 If you whittle your decision down to two tools, or even just one, consider bringing in other stakeholders to experience them too.
 For example, consider bringing in some authors, graphic designers, novice designers into the mix to run some tests.
 After all, these are the people who will be using the tool with fervour.
 Just remember that trialing a tool solo can be a narrow experience of a true tool, as it might not show the full support offered by the provider to holders of a real license.

 The golden rules for retail staff training

-There you have it: four challenges of the retail environment and four ways elearning can help!
+There you have it: six ways retail elearning can help train staff and a six-point scorecard to aid you in determining the best authoring tools!
 Why not explore our Showcase for more examples of effective retail elearning?

 Responsive design and point-of-need performance support are the two cornerstones of success when it comes to delivering learning and training to retail employees.
 Give them what they need, when they need it.
 (Actually, this is good advice beyond retail!
 See more about elearning best practices here.)